handpoint/handpoint.github.io/solutionsfordevelopers.md

     buttonlink: /contact
     image: https://handpoint.imgix.net/Website%20refresh%20photos/graphics/Easy_Integration_2022h.png
   - title: Deliver better solutions with unified commerce.
     description: "Enable consumers to transact where, when, and how they want.
 Embed it all from a single platform.
-Help your merchants understand their customers and their payments with unified customer insights and real-time data.
-Offer more than payments acceptance, offer business intelligence. <b>Get your customers growing on your platform.</b>"
+Combine unified customer insights with real-time applicability to power your growth.<b>Get your customers transacting more on your platform.</b>"
     buttontxt: "Have questions?
 Just ask!"
     buttonlink: /contact
     image: https://handpoint.imgix.net/Website%20refresh%20photos/product-images/smartpos_3ways.png